avneet25/Extensive-Weather-Application/README.md

 * Used various realtime weather APIs to provide extensive weather information.
 * Exhaustive information such as daily and hourly temperature variations, wind, rain and cloud cover, time of sunset and sunrise, precipitation, humidity, UV index, atmospheric pressure etc.
-* Data across all geographic locations available at a high level of service to all client inquiries and requests.
 * Attractive UI to display data using maps, graphs, progressive UI components etc.